Lap-See Lam

 Floating Sea Palace

-This major new exhibition by Lap-See Lam (b.
+This major exhibition by Lap-See Lam (b.
 1990) is the first-ever institutional exhibition of the artist’s work in the UK.
-The commission develops from Lap-See Lam's presentation for the Nordic Pavilion at the 60th Biennale di Venezia, 2024.
+The commission developed from Lap-See Lam's presentation for the Nordic Pavilion at the 60th Biennale di Venezia, 2024.

 Screening times